chasmack/hummaps/README.md

 In the map view -

-* + and - zoom in and out
+* + and - increase and decrease zoom
-* mouse click increases the zoom
-* shift mouse click decreases zoom
 * mouse wheel increases and decreases zoom
 * space bar zooms out to show the entire map
 * dragging with the mouse button down pans